 Q: Can you tell us a little about the stories behind some of your paintings?

 My paintings are mostly influenced by my childhood memories.
 ‘Exoplanet 2018’ (Habitable Planet) for example, is a universe-inspired work.
 This painting is evoking my vision of the world on another planet, it’s a kind of distant landscape which is beyond our reach.
-I can only imagine beautiful colors, lights and elements that govern that place.
+I can only imagine beautiful colours, lights and elements that govern that place.

 I was inspired by my Dad’s storytelling about nature, the sky and planets.
 He didn’t know that he gave me the best lesson on abstract art I’ve ever had.
 He taught me to look at the sky as on the canvas, to look at the tree as a sculpture.
-Everything around seemed so colorful, so intense.
+Everything around seemed so colourful, so intense.
 I perceived it that way.
 As a child, I believed that if I painted it really well everyone will see and feel the beauty of the world around us.
 Now, as an adult, I paint for myself, my work is supposed to capture those memories and please me (and hopefully the viewer) with its colour and composition.
 I recently started a new series entitled ‘Parallel Worlds’, ‘Inner Child’s Play’ and ‘Habitable Planets’, and I am giving them numbers.
 This is how I imagine them.
 There is an endless amount of them in Space.
 Maybe we will reach them some day ...

 Q: Have you ever tried other art forms like photography or sculpting for instance?